International-Data-Spaces-Association/IDSA-Rulebook/CONTRIBUTING.md

 ## Versioning
-The Rulebook does not use a versioning scheme beyond the versioning of GitHub committs.
+The Rulebook does not use a versioning scheme beyond the versioning of GitHub commits.